GPX for download

 Race start: Spearfish City Park at 6:45am.
 The start is a 5 mile, neutral roll-out, with an escort out of town.
 Once onto the gravel, the racing will ‘officially’ begin.

+Navigation: This course is marked but don't solely rely on course markers for navigation as they may get taken out by weather, animals or even people!
+Participants must also use the GPX, to navigate the course.
 The course is on open roads and it is the riders responsibility to ride according to the rules of the road.
 If you fail to do so you are putting yourself at a high risk of a collision with a vehicle.
 Many of the roads are narrow with no shoulders and blind corners!
 Logging trucks, farm trucks, ATV's and cars travel rapidly on these roads, and if they come around a corner and you are in their lane, you could get seriously injured.
 Stay on the right side of the road, and be very careful in blind corners, and when cresting hills!!

-Award to top 3 in each class: Mens and Womens: Juniors 19 & Under, 20-39, and 40-49, 50 & over
+Award to top 3 in each class: Mens and Womens: Juniors 19 & Under, 20-34, 35-49, 50 & over.
+Award top 3 Overall!

-Many prizes will be given out, by random drawing after the awards ceremony at 4:30pm!
+Many prizes will be given out, by random drawing after the awards ceremony at 4:00pm!